yberrada/mongo-movies/README.md

 *Notice that the frontend runs in the port 3000 while the backend service run on port 8000.*

 ### Step 3: Explore the app
-As you have might have figured out by now, the application is working -  it is basically a mini netflix Clone!
-This lab will consists of a series of exercices that will enhance the application performance and introduce new features to it.
+As you have might have figured out by now, the application is working -  it is basically a mini netflix Clone! </br>
+*This lab will consists of a series of exercices that will enhance the application performance and introduce new features to it.*

 # Exercise 1: Setup Atlas Cluster